reiddraper/data-traceability/data-traceability.markdown

 Data processing code and infrastructure you create will need to be debugged, just like normal code.
 With a bit of foresight, you can dramatically improve your ability to reason about your system, and quickly adapt it to do new things.
+Furthermore, we can draw from decades of experience in software design to influence our data processing and infrastructure decisions.